Recipe Overview

 Instructions

 - In large mixing bowl, cream butter and sugar with mixer until light and fluffy.
 Add egg, beat well.
 Beat in vanilla and lemon juice.
 Scrape sides of bowl as needed.
-Stir in lemon zest.
+Stir in lemon zest.½ cup unsalted butter, softened, 1 ¼ cups granulated sugar, 1 large egg, 1 tablespoon freshly squeezed lemon juice, 1 teaspoon pure vanilla extract, 2 teaspoons grated lemon zest

 - Add dry ingredients and mix until just combined.
-Refrigerate for at least a few hours, preferably overnight.
+Refrigerate for a couple of hours or more.

 - Preheat oven to 350°F. Line baking sheets with parchment paper or Silpat.

-- Make round balls out of about 1 tablespoon of the dough.
-Roll in turbinado sugar or sanding sugar and place on baking sheet.
+- Make round balls using a generous 1 tablespoon dough.
+Roll in turbinado sugar or sanding sugar, and place on baking sheet.
 Leave a couple of inches between the balls of dough.
 Cookies will spread.

 - Cool slightly.
 Remove cookies to wire rack to cool completely.
 Makes 3 dozen, depending on size of cookies.